PeterCamilleri/CX16/vm/sweet_16.md

 2. The include file "sweet_16_test.i65" contains macros to make this facility easier to use.
 This file must be included after "sweet_16.i65" or "sweet_16.a65" are included.

+3. If linking to a Sweet-16 object file, it must have been assembled with the symbol "sw16_sim_support" defined.

 When this is done, here are the macros that are added: